 Meanwhile, the authors of a study from 2017 concluded that highly alkaline, or basic, soaps and cleansers can irritate the skin and aggravate eczema.

 Managing inflammation and infection

-Further lines of research suggest that apple cider vinegar can reduce inflammation and infection.
-Applying it to the skin, therefore, may reduce eczema-related swelling and help prevent broken skin from becoming infected.
+This suggests that applying it to the skin could reduce eczema-related swelling and help prevent broken skin from becoming infected.

 People use apple cider vinegar topically to treat eczema in many ways.
 For example, by:

 - Adding it to a warm bath: Mix 2 cups of apple cider vinegar with a warm bath, soak for 15 minutes, and rinse the body in cool water.

 - Using it in a wet body wrap: Mix 1 tablespoon of apple cider vinegar with 1 cup of warm water.
 Dip some clean cotton fabric, gauze, or paper towel in the mixture.
 Apply it to the area affected by eczema for 3 hours or overnight.

 - Applying it as a hair mask: Mix 1 tablespoon of apple cider vinegar with 1/4 cup of sunflower oil.
 Apply it to the scalp right after a shower.
 The vinegar may act as a protective barrier for the skin and improve its moisture retention.

 No guidelines or research suggests that apple cider vinegar is safe for infants or babies.
 One